10 Dec Winter is Here: Money Saving Tips for your Utilities

-Closing window blinds can also save energy in the winter.
+You would think that natural light would help to warm up your house.
+However, closing windows and blinds can save you a great amount of energy in the winter.
 During cold nights, heat is lost through windows.
-Closing the blinds adds some insulation to the windows, reducing heat loss.
+Closing the blinds adds insulation to the windows, reducing heat loss.

 Be sure that the main thermostat in the living area is set to heat for your unit to work properly:

-Before the winter season, it’s important to inspect your heater and make sure there are no maintenance issues.
-Faulty features can be wasteful, eating up your energy bill.
+Before the winter season, it is important to inspect your heater and make sure there are no maintenance issues.
+Faulty features can be wasteful and eat up your energy bill.
 It is common for appliances to wear when they are not being used months at a time.
-If you notice anything odd, make sure to call your tech to take a look before it’s too late and you’re too cold!
+If you notice anything unusual, make sure to call your tech to take a look before it is too late and you are too cold!

 Keep all windows and doors shut:

-Not only will this help with any draft coming through, but closing doors and windows shut can improve energy efficiency.
-It helps to limit the amount of air movement required.
+Not only will keeping all of your windows and doors shut tightly help with any draft coming through, but it can improve energy efficiency throughout the house.
+By doing so, it will limit the amount of air movement required.
 It will also keep the heat or cool air in place.
-Dong this small task should lower costs and save money on utility bills.
+This small task should lower costs and save you money on utility bills.

 Run the dishwasher only when it is full:

 Doing so will help you reduce water waste and save on energy.
-Plus, you won’t have to run it as often!
+Plus, you will not have to run it as often!

 Wash clothes in cold water, using a high spin cycle:

-The high spin cycle will pull more moisture from your clothing.
+The high spin cycle on the washer machine pulls more moisture from your clothing.
 This strategy will help you save energy because your dryer will run for a shorter time to dry and fluff your laundry.